Part 1 of 2 on Branding Your YouTube.

 Here are some examples of professional staged photos with typography work:

 The YouTube channel cover page needs to represent what you do or talk about.
 It should have the same energy, creativity, conceptual thinking as what goes into your videos (this is the first thing people see when they visit your channel after all).

 It could be a collage of images from the different videos you have, it could be an image of the product/service you provide or of you/your team.
 It is all about what message you are trying to convey and what is the purpose of your channel.

 We also recommend the name of the station/company/persona that the channel has to do with and the official website (if one exists)listed on the cover page.
 The text can also encourage people to subscribe to the channel!

 Also, try to be as consistent as possible to other branding that already exists online.
 For example, both Twitter and Facebook also have you create a profile image and cover page.
 For brand continuity sake, try to make all profile images and cover-pages the same across all social media.
 This is your branding/voice and you want to make sure it is consistent, not scattered and random as it reflects on the work you do!

 A nice feature that YouTube has implemented in channels, is the ability to have a featured video that will auto-play anytime someone visits the channel.
 This is great if you are trying to pitch yourself to your ideal audience.
 You can create a YouTube Channel Trailer that quickly talks about the value of your channel, who you are and how they can benefit from subscribing.

-We would recommend a video between :30 seconds and 1:30.
+We would recommend a video between 30 seconds and 1 minute 30 seconds.
 1:30 is for a video that has multiple engaging elements that gives someone a reason to watch.
-If it is just you talking to the camera, keep it to :30 seconds.
-You can do a lot in :30 seconds in order to be properly branding your YouTube channel.
+If it is just you talking to the camera, keep it to 30 seconds.
+You can do a lot in 30 seconds in order to brand your YouTube channel.